GreXLin85/redis-serverjs/README.md

-## Redis Server JS
+# Redis Server JS

-This is a simple Redis Server with simple commands written in JavaScript.
+This is a tiny Redis Server with simple commands written in JavaScript.
 It is based on the [Redis Protocol Specification](http://redis.io/topics/protocol).

-### Installation
+## Installation

 ```bash
 npm install redis-serverjs